nocerainfosec/ADLab/README.md

 Option 6: Configure machine name and set the DNS to IP address of Domain Controller.

 Option 7: Join the workstation to the Domain.

+Thanks to https://github.com/browninfosecguy for the creation of this script!